 - ALL of the people in the early church understood that Jesus was talking to everyone in the church when He said “Follow me and I will make you fishers of men.”
-And they ALL obeyed Him and did it, even though there was a lot of persecution and they could even die for obeying Jesus.
+And they ALL obeyed Him and did it, even though there was a lot of persecution and they could even die.
 That is total devotion and commitment to Jesus.

 - Acts 11:19-21 – “Now those who had been scattered by the persecution that broke out when Stephen was killed traveled as far as Phoenicia, Cyprus and Antioch, spreading the word only among Jews.
 Some of them, however, men from Cyprus and Cyrene, went to Antioch and began to speak to Greeks also, telling them the good news about the LORD Jesus.
 The LORD’s hand was with them, and a great number of people believed and turned to the LORD.”